girlscript/winter-of-contributing/Competitive_Programming/C++/Bit Manipulation/bit_manipulation.md

 ## **_Bitwise OR_**

-The bitwise OR operator takes two arguments and performs OR operation on each bit of the value of the operand.
-In the OR operation in binary, the resultant is 0 when both operands are 0 otherwise it is 1.
+The bitwise OR operator takes two arguments and performs OR operations on each bit of the operands.
+In the OR operation, the resultant is 0 when i-th bit of both the operands is 0 otherwise the result is 1.

 ![](https://i2.wp.com/techvidvan.com/tutorials/wp-content/uploads/sites/2/2019/12/bitwise-or-operations.jpg?resize=325%2C238&ssl=1)